Python-SIP/sip/doc/pyproject_toml.rst

     completed.
 The default depends on which build tool is being used.
 This is also a user option.

+**build-tag**
+    The value is the build tag to be used in the name of a wheel.
+This is also a user option.

 **builder-factory**
     The value is a callable that will return an object that is a sub-class of :class:`~sipbuild.AbstractBuilder`.
 The default builder factory is